ivy-llc/ivy/docs/partial_source/deep_dive/11_function_arguments.rst

 even in the absence of any arrays.
 For example, :code:`ivy.add(1, 2)`, :code:`ivy.add(1.5, 2)` and
 :code:`ivy.add(1.5, ivy.array([2]))` should all run without error.
-Therefore, the type hints for :code:`ivy.add` include float as one of the types in the :code:`Union` for the array inputs, and also as one of the types in the :code:`Union` for the output.
+Therefore, the type hints for :func:`ivy.add` include float as one of the types in the :code:`Union` for the array inputs, and also as one of the types in the :code:`Union` for the output.
 `PEP 484 Type Hints <https://peps.python.org/pep-0484/#the-numeric-tower>`_